interplexed/Mixed-Messages-Collaboration-Project/README.md

 # Codecademy - Mixed Messages Collaboration Project

 ## Description
-Created in early 2024, this repository is a collaboratative production by intermediate-level skilled programmers in JavaScript, HTML and CSS languages, prompted by the Codecademy Full-Stack learning path's Mixed Messages group project.
+Created in early 2024, this repository is a collaboratative production by intermediate-level skilled programmers, prompted by the Codecademy Full-Stack learning path's Mixed Messages group project.

 ## Project Objectives
 ### GitHub / Command Line
 * Create local development repos and push commits to the remote
 * Use branches and code reviews

 ### Build A Message Generator
 * Use JavaScript arrays and Math.random() to create non-sensical sentences